stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

      - Enter your email address in the **To** box.
      - Provide a **Subject**, such as `Toll Booth license plate export failed`.
-     Please enter a message into the **Body**, and select the **Status code** from the ExportLicensePlates function to add it to the email body.
+     Please enter a message into the **Body** and select the **Status code** from the ExportLicensePlates function to add it to the email body.

      ![In the Send an email box, fields are set to the previously defined values.](media/logicapp-send-email-form.png 'Logic App Designer, Send an email fields')